jeffreywindsor/hello-world/README.md

 # hello-world
-Following the GitHub guide for new users

-And now I have followed the guide, and it is good.
+I am following the "Hello World GitHub guide," and it is quite good.
 I think I will use it as one model for my students to learn technical writing.